Matthew and Son (album): Release and reception

-Matthew and Son was released in 1967, eventually reaching No. 7 in the UK.
+Matthew and Son was released in 1967, eventually reaching number seven on the Record Retailer albums chart in May of that year.
 The album track "Here Comes My Baby" was initially recorded and released by the Tremeloes, and was a hit, reaching No. 4 in the UK.
 "I've Found a Love" was covered by British singer David Garrick but failed to chart, while Stevens's own "I'm Gonna Get Me a Gun" reached No. 6.

 "Here Comes My Baby" was used in the Wes Anderson film Rushmore.

 Music critic Robert Christgau of The Village Voice later called Matthew and Son "a rarity: a forgotten record that shouldn't be", and said that both its title track and "I Love My Dog" were "two rock songs we should have heard more of in 1967".
 AllMusic's Bruce Eder gave it three-and-a-half out of five stars and said that "it's very distant from the sound that Stevens was ultimately known for, and in many ways, it's more dated than what he did for Island/A&M, but it's much more self-consciously accessible, arranged in different styles".

 Track listing

 UK edition

-All tracks are written by Cat Stevens, except "Portobello Road" co-written by Kim Fowley and "I Love My Dog", who Stevens retrospectively gave Yusef Lateef co-writing for.
-Track lengths adapted from the 1988 re-issue of Matthew & Son.
+All tracks are written by Cat Stevens, except "Portobello Road" co-written by Kim Fowley and "I Love My Dog", which Stevens retrospectively gave Yusef Lateef co-writing credit for.
+Track lengths adapted from the 1988 re-issue of Matthew and Son.